 The third failure mode is the dough.
 The Koda 16 does not forgive a bad dough.
 A 75 percent hydration cold-fermented dough designed for a 4-minute home oven bake will tear when you stretch it and stick to the peel when you try to launch.
 Start with a 60 percent hydration Neapolitan-style dough designed for the 90-second bake.
 See our Neapolitan pizza dough recipe for the exact ratio and the cold-ferment timeline that works with high-heat ovens.

-What we tested beyond pizza
+What the Koda 16 cooks beyond pizza

 The accessories you actually need (and the ones you can skip)